BEFORE THE STATE COMPENSATION INSURANCE FUND

 Under 39-71-2316(1)(e), MCA, after rules have been adopted, the State Fund is not subject to the rulemaking provisions of the Montana Administrative Procedure Act when changing classifications and premium rates.

-The manual is used by State Fund staff in their usual duties of assigning classifications to insured employers of the State Fund.
+The underwriting manual is used by State Fund staff in their usual duties of assigning classifications to insured employers of the State Fund.
 Each of these classifications has a premium rate that is adopted by the State Fund board in accordance with the board's ratemaking authority.
-This amendment is made each year to adopt the current version of the manual, which includes new rates, values, and classification code updates effective July 1, 2011.
+This amendment is made each year to adopt the current version of the manual, which includes new rates, values, and classification code updates effective July 1, 2012.
 The classification code updates may be those adopted by the Classification Review Committee established in Title 33, chapter 16, MCA, or by the State Fund board of directors.
+The entire underwriting manual is available on State Fund's web site at www.montanastatefund.com.

 2.55.327A CONSTRUCTION INDUSTRY PREMIUM CREDIT PROGRAM